 2. Ask Friends for Advice

 When we feel stuck, it’s not always easy to think clearly.
 That’s why we need good friends.
 They can ask the right questions and remind us of our identity.
 I’ve found that friends help me gain perspective.
+They’re a support group I can rely on when I need them.
 They see things I can’t because of my insecurities and doubts.
-They tell me what I need to hear, not what I want to hear.
-A LifeGroup is a great place to find these kinds of friends.
+And they tell me what I need to hear, not what I want to hear.

 Wisdom comes from God and from the people in your life.
 If you’re feeling stuck and wondering if there’s something you need to quit, take a moment to stop and pray.
 Ask God to give you wisdom and to give you friends who can help.
 Over time, He’ll help you find a way forward.